 And, of course, the sea salt.
-Adding sea salt to cookies is one of my favourite things to do.
+Adding sea salt to cookies is one of my favorite things to do.
 If you haven’t tried it, you need to.
-It makes such a difference, and the chunks of salt really enhance the flavour of the chocolate.
+It makes such a difference, and the chunks of salt really enhance the flavor of the chocolate.
 I first tried using sea salt in these chocolate chip cookies and have been using it with a variety of baked goods ever since.
 It takes everything to the next level.

 I also tried something a little different with these Dark Chocolate Chunk Cookies by adding some raw sugar into the mix.
 I’d seen this done in a few recipes, so I wanted to experiment and see what the results would be like.
-The raw sugar is coarse and does not dissolve like regular sugar, so it adds a great texture, flavour, and crunch.
+The raw sugar is coarse and does not dissolve like regular sugar, so it adds a great texture, flavor, and crunch.

 I used a large cookie scoop to portion these, as I wanted big cookies.
 You can easily make them smaller, just be sure to adjust the baking time!

-These Dark Chocolate Chunk Cookies are not overly sweet, and have a delicious flavour and texture.
+These Dark Chocolate Chunk Cookies are not overly sweet, and have a delicious flavor and texture.
 If you’re looking to take your chocolate chip cookies to the next level, this recipe is for you!